Can we stop pretending that Jamie Spears did Britney a favour by petitioning to end the conservatorship

 In his request, Mr Spears clearly points the finger at Judge Penny, suggesting that if she thinks Britney is independent enough to hire her own lawyer, then she must think she’s ready to end the conservatorship without the need for a psychological evaluation.
 This is a tough ask for Judge Penny, and everyone knows it.
 She may not be willing to agree to it yet, which is probably why Britney herself hasn’t requested it.

-And if the court rejects Jamie Spears’ request to end the conservatorship, any future request will not only have to take on the complexities of a decades-long conservatorship, but the court will have to explain how the situation then differs from when the court first rejected it in order to rule in favour.
+And if the court rejects Jamie Spears’ request to end the conservatorship, it makes any future request a lot more difficult.
+That court will not only have to take on the complexities of a decades-long conservatorship but it will have to explain how the situation differs from when it was rejected the first time in order to rule in favour.

 As Britney’s lawyer Mr Rosengart said in a statement following Jamie’s request, “It appears that Mr. Spears believes he can try to avoid accountability and justice, including sitting for a sworn deposition and answering other discovery under oath,” while also noting that Jamie had first sent the petition to media outlets before officially submitting it, clearly trying to turn a tide.